bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

 Description:
 `AK` sets the current absolute scale factor.
 This scale factor is  a global parameter.
 If the absolute scale factor "sfa" is omitted, `AK` will prompt for the scale factor.
 The default value for this parameter is the current global scale factor.
-If the user accepts the default value by pressing <RETURN\>, `AK` does nothing.
 The argument "sfa" is a floating point number greater than or equal to 0.
-Since this argument must be no more than 8 characters long, the largest possible value is 99999999 and the smallest possible value is -9999999.
-If the value of sfa is 0, i.e. `AK 0`, then the global scale factor will be set equal to the scale factor of the visible processing buffer (buffer 1).
+If the value of sfa is 0, i.e.
+`AK 0`, then the global scale factor will be set equal to the scale factor of the visible processing buffer (buffer 1).
 ## ALLB
 Allocate a blocked record